cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ## Motivation

-The CloudBees CI [AWS Partner Add-on](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/) streamlines the adoption and experimentation of CloudBees CI enterprise features by:
+The CloudBees CI [AWS partner add-on](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/) streamlines the adoption and experimentation of CloudBees CI enterprise features by:

 - Encapsulating the deployment of [CloudBees CI on modern platforms in AWS EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_configuring_your_environment) into a Terraform module.
-- Providing a series of [blueprints](blueprints) that implement the CloudBees CI Add-on module for use with [Amazon EKS blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/), which are aligned with the [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).
+- Providing a series of [blueprints](blueprints) that implement the CloudBees CI add-on module for use with [Amazon EKS blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/), which are aligned with the [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).

 ## Usage